 Antigenic shift is an abrupt process by which at least two different strains of a virus (or different viruses) combine to form a new subtype having a mixture of the surface antigens of the two original strains.
 Antigenic shift occurs only in influenza A viruses because it infects more than just humans.
 As a result, a new vaccine must be made to combat the altered virus, and people must be vaccinated anew to be protected from the altered virus of seasonal influenza (IVN, 2017).

 |ANTIGENIC DRIFT||ANTIGENIC SHIFT|

 Examples of influenza viruses with pandemic potential include avian influenza A H5, A H7, and A H9.
 These are nonhuman viruses (i.e., they are novel among humans and circulate in birds in parts of the world), so there is little to no immunity against these viruses among people.
-Human infections with these viruses have occurred rarely, but if either of these viruses was to change in such a way that it was able to infect humans easily and spread easily from person to person, an influenza pandemic could result.
+Human infections with these viruses have occurred rarely, but if either of these viruses were to change in such a way that it was able to infect humans easily and spread easily from person to person, an influenza pandemic could result.

 Although avian influenza A viruses usually do not infect humans, rare cases of human infection with these viruses have been reported.
 Most human infections with avian influenza A viruses have occurred following direct or close contact with infected poultry.

 - Avian A H5 influenza viruses have occurred in 16 countries, with a 60% mortality worldwide due to severe pneumonia.